Iran and weapons of mass destruction: Russia

 In 2005, Russian Advisor to Minister of Atomic Energy Lev Ryabev asserted that "neither the signing by Iran of the NPT, the adoption of the Additional Protocol (which provides for the right of inspection of any facility at any time with no prior notice), placement of nuclear facilities under IAEA safeguards, nor Russia's and Iran's commitments to repatriate spent nuclear fuel to Russia is seen as a good enough argument by the United States."
 Ryabev argued that "at the same time, such requirements are not imposed on, for example, Brazil, which has been developing its nuclear power industry and nuclear fuel cycle, including uranium enrichment."
+The same year, during a meeting with George W. Bush, Vladimir Putin expressed concern about Iran’s nuclear proliferation believing that some uranium and centrifuge components used by Iran were from Pakistan.

-On 5 December 2007 Russian foreign minister Sergey Lavrov said he had seen no evidence of any nuclear weapons program in Iran, no matter how old.
+However, on 5 December 2007 Russian foreign minister Sergey Lavrov said he had seen no evidence of any nuclear weapons program in Iran, no matter how old.
 On 16 October 2007 Vladimir Putin visited Tehran, Iran to participate in the Second Caspian Summit, where he met with Iranian leader Mahmoud Ahmadinejad.
 At a press conference after the summit Putin said that "Iran has the right to develop their peaceful nuclear programs without any restrictions".

 In 2009, Russian Major-General Pavel S. Zolotarev argued Iran's security could be partially be assured by supplying Iran with modern missile and air defense systems and offering for Iran to take part in the work of one of the data exchange centers in exchange for "concrete non-proliferation obligations".